 At Beechen Cliff we value all that it means to be a boy.
 With years of experience, teachers at Beechen Cliff encourage boys to grow and mature at their own pace, using teaching strategies that address learning styles specific to boys.
-They understand the different and complex worlds of the Year 7 boy and the young man preparing for university.
+They understand the different and complex worlds of the Year 7 boy and the young man preparing for university or employment.

 Understanding and celebrating boyhood